-But one of the best parts (for me at least) is the count down to Christmas; collecting presents for every family member, making Christmas and New Years Eve plans, and – of course – advent calendars!
-This year I wanted to do something a bit special for the Mr and make one myself.
+But one of the best parts (for me at least) is the count down to Christmas.
+Last year I wanted to do something a bit special for the Mr and make one myself.
 Originally I was hoping that envelopes pinned to a big board (or even socks or little sacks pinned to a notice board type thing) would have been big enough to hold small presents, but it makes the present selection fairly limited (there’s only so many chocolates, sweets or Molton Brown miniatures you can give), plus the envelopes weren’t quite big enough.

 So instead I put together 24 envelopes, each one with a treasure hunt clue to where a present is hidden.
 The handy thing about doing it this way is that you can pretty much make it up as you go along, so if you haven’t got 24 clues or 24 presents yet, you can still slip clues into the envelopes and you’ve still got plenty of time to find a gift, wrap it and hide it in the right place each morning!

-I’ve written out 24 clues but only decide which one is going in the next envelope the day before, depending on the size of the gift, then I go and hide the gift in the right place.
-Gifts include ‘small’ things like new phone chargers (we’re always losing them), large matches for in the loo, a funny wine stopper (‘Coq au vin’ rubber chicken), chocolate letters (a Dutch thing – you can get them from HEMA) and socks, to larger presents like a new set of wine glasses, a new pair of slippers, and a knife that was beautifully hand carved on a recent trip to Bali.
+I wrote out 24 clues and then picked a clue to slip in the next morning’s envelope depending on the size of the gift I had to hide.
+This meant that I didn’t have to have all 24 gifts at once, and could just add to the pile throughout the month!
+Gifts included ‘small’ things like new phone chargers (we’re always losing them), large matches for in the loo, a funny wine stopper (‘Coq au vin’ rubber chicken), chocolate letters (a Dutch thing – you can get them from HEMA) and socks, to larger presents like a new set of wine glasses, a new pair of slippers, and a knife that was beautifully hand carved on my trip to Bali.